Industry Expertise · May 22, 2024

 Maximize the Benefits of Electronic Health Records in Your Practice

-Electronic health records, or EHRs, have become a critical part of improving patient experience and delivering better outcomes while lowering the costs of care.
-EHRs allow medical practices to seamlessly access data on a patient's medical history and interactions within the healthcare system.
-With this knowledge, doctors can make more informed treatment and care decisions.
+Electronic health records, or EHRs, allow medical practices to seamlessly access data on a patient's medical history and interactions within the healthcare system.
+This knowledge allows doctors to make more informed treatment and care decisions and improves patient experience—all while lowering the costs of care.

 But implementing an EHR comes with significant costs.
 These include not only the upfront investment in the technology but also the time spent training your staff so they can use the software to its full potential.
 With a smart strategy for financing and implementation, your practice can quickly start seeing the benefits of electronic health records through increased efficiency and better patient care.

 Before EHRs became commonplace, patients had to bring their medical records to a new doctor or arrange for them to be passed from office to office.
 Each practice would store these records in a locked file cabinet for safekeeping.
-An EHR eliminates this inefficiency.
+The process was cumbersome for both patients and healthcare providers.

 Financing the investment

 Though the benefits of electronic health records are many, these systems are expensive.
 EHR costs vary based on many factors, including the size of your practice and what features you need.
-Generally, the investment can range from $15,000 to $70,000 per provider.
-If your practice has multiple providers, the cost could be well into the six figures.
+If your practice has multiple providers, the cost could be well into six figures.

 However, there are several financing options available for small or medium-sized practices that want to implement an EHR.
 The Centers for Medicare and Medicaid Services provides federal funding for eligible healthcare providers and hospitals that implement EHR systems and demonstrate meaningful use.
 This means the system must be able to securely exchange health information with other platforms, and providers need to show it's helping them improve care coordination and patient outcomes.